COVID Vaccine: The Latest Updates in Illinois

-From Cook County appointments to future eligibility expansions to new vaccination sites, there have been plenty of vaccine-related updates Illinois residents should know about.
+With Aurora opening their third one-day mass vaccination site Saturday morning, there have been plenty of vaccine-related updates Illinois residents should know about.

 Whether you're looking for a vaccine, waiting for your turn, hoping to help loved ones or just trying to make sense of it all, here's a breakdown of the latest vaccine news from across the state.